 - Raising awareness of special campus programs and academic opportunities (e.g., Center for International Programs, etc.).

 - Encouraging students to identify and use campus resources effectively (e.g., Career Development Center, Learning Resource Center, Counseling and Psychological Services, etc.).

 It is expected that you will take responsibility for your future by actively engaging in planning and decision making related to your education and career.
 Ultimately, you are responsible for your academic success!

 - Become familiar with the Saint Joseph's University Undergraduate Catalog.
 Know the requirements for your program of study and understand university and departmental policies and procedures that pertain to the major/minor.

 - Take advantage of programs offered by the CAS Advising Support Center and other campus resources.

-- Take the initiative to contact the CAS Advising Support Center at any time if you have questions about the GER or GEP core curriculum, campus resources, etc
+- Take the initiative to contact the CAS Advising Support Center at any time if you have questions about the GEP core curriculum, campus resources, etc.

 - Be familiar with the academic calendar and important deadlines.

 - Develop a relationship with your faculty advisor.
 Schedule regular meetings with your faculty advisor throughout the year to discuss education planning and career-related issues.
 Prepare for these meetings and be ready to take advantage of this mentoring relationship!

 - Ask questions!
 If you don’t understand a policy or procedure, ask questions until you do understand.